cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 ...
 ```

-At this point, when you run in another shell:
+At this point, run in another shell:

 <CodeGroup>